jasny/controller/README.md

 [![Packagist Stable Version](https://img.shields.io/packagist/v/jasny/controller.svg)](https://packagist.org/packages/jasny/controller)
 [![Packagist License](https://img.shields.io/packagist/l/jasny/controller.svg)](https://packagist.org/packages/jasny/controller)

-A general purpose controller for PSR-7
+PSR-7 controller for [Slim Framework](https://www.slimframework.com/) and other micro-frameworks.

-**The controller is responsible handling the HTTP request, manipulate the model and initiate the view.**
+> The controller is responsible handling the HTTP request, manipulate the model and initiate the view.

 The code in the controller read as a high level description of each action.
 The controller should not contain implementation details.
 This belongs in the model, view or in services and libraries.